strapdata/elassandra/docs/elassandra/source/operations.rst

 How to change the Elassandra cluster name
 _________________________________________

-Because the cluster name is part of the Elasticsearch directory structure, managing snapshots with shell scripts could be a nightmare when the cluster name contains space caracters.
+Because the cluster name is part of the Elasticsearch directory structure, managing snapshots with shell scripts could be a nightmare when the cluster name contains space characters.
 Therefore, it is recommended to avoid space characters in your Elassandra cluster name.

 On all nodes: